OzdemirMustafa/protect-data-on-linuxone-with-pervasive-encryption/part3.md

 You are now good for the part 3 about creating a dashboard to magnify live captured crypto information.

-Congratulations, uou are now good for the [step 4](https://github.com/IBM/protect-data-on-linuxone-with-pervasive-encryption/edit/master/part4.md) about creating a dashboard to magnify live captured crypto information.
+👍 Congratulations!
+You are now good for the [step 4](https://github.com/IBM/protect-data-on-linuxone-with-pervasive-encryption/edit/master/part4.md) about creating a dashboard to magnify live captured crypto information.